koziniec/ICT291-Unit-Guide/README.md

 **Case Study:** This is an active learning exercise designed to build your skills through practical engagement.
 It is not intended to be difficult or obscure.
 In many cases, the detailed instructions include testing or verification steps to guide your progress.

 If you encounter difficulties, revisit the relevant lab activities to reinforce your understanding of the techniques or technologies involved.
 Then return to the case study with improved knowledge and confidence.
-You are expected to complete all parts of the activity and persist through challenges — troubleshooting is a core learning objective in ICT535 and a valuable professional skill.
+You are expected to complete all parts of the activity and persist through challenges — troubleshooting is a core learning objective in ICT291 and a valuable professional skill.

-The case study is structured around five cumulative milestones, with each stage building on the successful completion of previous exer                cises.
+The case study is structured around five cumulative milestones, with each stage building on the successful completion of previous exercises.
 It is essential to complete the tasks in order and correct any errors before progressing.

-This task is not formally assessed, but it is **crucial for your learning and practical exam preparation**.
+This task is not formally assessed, but there are a series of four VR (Virtual Reality) vivas, that simulate face-to-face conversations that are representative of work in network design and management role.
+Thisk of the case study as your day job in a networking environment.
+If you don't engage at work, you can't expect to be able to interact with management, colleagues and clients in a meaningful way, and this affect your result.
+Being familiar with the case study and siulated environment is also crucial for your learning and practical exam preparation.
+In the case of the practical exam, the network and context will be your case study network.
+IE the network you will manage and troubleshoot during the exam is the same network you built in the case study.

 ---